alar0330/Snake-pp/README.md

 This is **Snake++**!
 A simple snake game for command prompt/terminal written in C++.

-It is minimalistically cross-platform: currently Windows (under MinGW) and Linux.
+It is minimalistically cross-platform: currently Windows (MinGW/Cygwin) and Linux.

 ## Notes

-- *This repo (https://github.com/alar0330/Snake-pp) contains all the neccessary 'ncurses' Win- and Lin-libraries, so that Snake++ can be readily compiled into a binary without needing to fetch/install 'ncurses' libraries manually.*

 - *This code is a **proof of concept**, rather then elegance, efficiency, or cleanness -- there are lots of ways to improve it.
-This is my very first app with any kind of "graphics" and I didn't want to spend more than a **day** of coding.
-Moreover, I wanted to avoid the std-libraries for the sake of practice (e.g. using std::list would spare some code overhead).*
+This is my very first app with any kind of "graphics".
+Moreover, I wanted an implementation with self-made singly-linked lists for the sake of practice (e.g. using std::list would spare some code overhead, using mere array would make it even simpler).*

 ## Compile